gvwilson/sdxpy/src/http/index.md

 [% inc file="test_testable_server.py" keep="example" %]

-The main body of our runnable server combines the two classes to create what it needs, instantiates the result, and runs it:
+The main body of our runnable server combines the two classes to create what it needs:

 [% inc file="testable_server.py" keep="main" %]